3 Free Printable PDF Time Blocking Templates

 With blocking, you're not limited to just using blocks in your day!
 You can also use...

-How can you figure out your own time blocking schedule?
+How can you figure out your own time boxing schedule?

 This is best done by looking at your priorities.

-- Start grouping together similar tasks that could be combined in one time block.
+2. Start grouping together similar tasks that could be combined in a single time block.
 Once they're grouped, write out a list of blocks you'll need.

 If you're lucky enough to choose your own schedule, don't feel like you have to dedicate more than 2-3 hours at a time to a task.
 You'll notice above that I work 5-ish hours a day; however, no more than 2 hours at a time are consecutive.
 That's just how I've had to plan out my day in this season of life.